-I’d say LIARS!
+I’d say, LIARS!
 Everybody needs stretches, regardless of fitness level.
 Literally, my age and younger are really the most inflexible, immobile people I’ve ever seen in my life.

-You know, even my mom and I were thinking about my grandma.
+You know, even my mom and I was thinking about my grandma.
 She has many things that are wrong with her and such bad mobility and just shuffles around.
 We are not going to be like that.